Vegan Richa’s Indian Kitchen cookbook review and a recipe for Masala Lentils that you’re going to love!

 In the end, I chose savory because as much as I love and adore her desserts (hello, Fudgy Cardamom Squares), it’s her savory recipes that I crave and keep me going back for more!

 - 2 cups water

-- 2 to 3 teaspoons safflower or other neutral oil
+- 2-3 teaspoons safflower or other neutral oil

-- 1/2 cup finely chopped red or white onion
+- ½ cup finely chopped red or white onion

-- 6 cloves garlic (chopped)
+- 6 cloves garlic chopped

-- 1/2 teaspoon ground cumin
+- ½ teaspoon ground cumin

 - 2 teaspoons ground coriander

-- 1/2 teaspoon ground cardamom
+- ½ teaspoon ground cardamom

-- 1/2 teaspoon ground cinnamon
+- ½ teaspoon ground cinnamon

-- 1/2 teaspoon fenugreek leaves or 1/8 teaspoon fenugreek seeds
+- ½ teaspoon fenugreek leaves or ⅛ teaspoon fenugreek seeds

 - 1 teaspoon sweet or hot paprika

-- 1/8 teaspoon nutmeg
+- ⅛ teaspoon nutmeg

-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

-- 1 1/2 tablespoons sriracha or other hot sauce (to taste)
+- 1 ½ tablespoons sriracha or other hot sauce to taste

 - 2 tablespoons water

-- 1 1/2 cups chopped tomato
+- 1 ½ cups chopped tomato

-- 3/4 teaspoon salt
+- ¾ teaspoon salt

-- 2 tablespoons chopped cilantro (for garnish)
+- 2 tablespoons chopped cilantro for garnish

-- 1 tablespoon vegan butter (optional)
+- 1 tablespoon vegan butter optional

 - Combine the lentils with 2 cups of water in a saucepan.
-Partially cover and cook over medium heat until the lentils are tender, 25-30 minutes.
+Partially cover and cook over medium heat until the lentils are tender, 25 to 30 minutes.

 - While the lentils are cooking, make the tempering.
 Heat the oil in a skillet over medium heat.
 Add the onion and cook until golden brown, 5 to 6 minutes.